Monte Albán: Architecture

 Symmetry was not a major concern for the layout of Monte Albán plaza.
 Although the angles within the plaza are not perfect 90-degree corners, the plaza appears to be a rectangle without actually being so.
 The structures are not laid out in a symmetrical fashion, as the distances between the structures vary greatly from building to building.
 Construction methods used for orientation changed as Monte Albán expanded.
 Early structures, on the western side of the plaza, are rotated south of east, while later structures align more with the cardinal directions.

 The exception is the structure referred to as building “J.” This structure is located on the center line of the plaza but it is rotated and does not align with the other structures.
 It is believed that building “J” had an astronomical relation/ significance.
+Its steps are aligned perpendicular to the rising of the star of Capella at that time, so that a person looking out a doorway on the building would have faced it directly.
+Capella is significant as its heliacal rising took place within a day of the Sun passing directly overhead over Monte Albán.
 In design / construction of the structures, earthquakes were also taken into consideration.
 Thick walls were often used in construction, as well as sloped sides when constructing tall / larger structures.

 Elite residencies were made up of three to four rooms, encompassing an inner patio and sub-patio tomb accessible via stairway.
 Classical tombs of the elite were walled with stone and often adorned in painted murals.
 Civilians lived on residential terraces that coated the slopes of the mountain below the Main Plaza.
 Such residencies were one or two room adobe brick houses with a central, partially enclosed patio.